SublimeText/Origami/README.md

 Automation
 ----------

 You can have Origami automatically zoom the active pane by setting `auto_zoom_on_focus` in your Origami user preferences.
-Set it to `true` for the default zoom, or set it to a user-definable fraction of the screen, such as `0.75`.
+Set it to `true` for the default zoom, or set it to a user-definable fraction of the screen, such as `0.75`, or `[0.5, 0.6]` for horizontal and vertical correspondingly.

 Origami can also automatically close a pane for you once you've closed the last file in it.
 Just set `auto_close_empty_panes` to true in the Origami preferences.